11 Actionable Shopify SEO Tips for Your Shopify Store

 Here’s what you can do to help your store climb the SEO ranks:

-Title and meta description tags should include target keywords related to each page’s content – they help search engines understand what the page is all about.
+Title and meta description tags should include target keywords related to the content of each page – they help search engines understand what the page is all about.
 As we discussed earlier, it’s important to focus on targeting your niche and location rather than using conventional keywords.

 In your Shopify store, head to Online Store > Preferences to change your title and description.

-Don’t forget your store’s images – optimise those too
+3. Don’t forget your store’s images – optimize those too

 From your Shopify admin, click Products.
 Click the product name to edit, hover over the product image and click Alt.